Top Form: Debra Byrne is back in business

 On stage, Byrne is effortless, very much at home.
 Her style is conversational, witty and wry and the audience responded with unrelenting warmth and pleasure.
 As Byrne states in a gloriously versed monologue she wrote specially for the show – life is ‘Ripe’ and ‘Full to the brim!’
 And it shows.
 The final result was a standing ovation after a trio of showstoppers, ‘Memory’, ‘As Long as He Needs Me’ – and most delightfully of all, a rendition of the character themed rap song of Debra’s own creation ‘Feedin’ the Birds Yo’.

-It seems while the cast stands on stage and sways during the prologue of Mary Poppins (her latest musical), the Bird Woman has been chilling to some R&B – and the result is absolutely hilarious and extremely well crafted."Her style is conversational, witty and wry and the audience responded with unrelenting warmth and pleasure."
+It seems while the cast stands on stage and sways during the prologue of Mary Poppins (her latest musical), the Bird Woman has been chilling to some R&B – and the result is absolutely hilarious and extremely well crafted.

 Back to my position, reclining in the foyer of the Factory Theatre, watching Debra Byrne and glowing myself as I can see she is coming over to sit with me.
 She sits down, laughs (it’s been an evening personified by a great deal of laughter) as she tells me the delay at the beginning of the show was because her pianist – standing by looking sheepish – forgot his sheet music and had to have the hotel courier it in by taxi.